 Municipality-level results.
-An impoartant remark is that correlations that we find when using the individual-level do not show up when we aggregate the data to the municipality level by taking averages.
-We illustrate this point in Table B7.
+An important remark is that the correlations that we find when using the individual-level do not show up when we aggregate the data to the municipality level by taking averages.
+We illustrate this point in Table B6.